ospekki/music-visualizer-server/README.md

 You now have all the required jar files for the server

-## Building and starting the server
+## Building and running the server

 Right-click on the "MusicServerVisualizer" and select “Properties”.